 Moving to a new city can be a lonely experience.
 It takes time to find a new routine and get to know the area and people surrounding your new Gainesville apartment.
+To get an idea of what it is like to live in Gainesville, check out our UF cost of living guide from information on everything from entertainment to study aids.
 Stay patient and enjoy the journey as you settle into your new hometown.
 Whether you're moving to Gainesville to attend The University of Florida, Santa Fe College, or relocating for a job somewhere like UF Health, you'll be surrounded by transplant residents just like you!
 Try these tips to help you get settled in.

 1. Say no to repeats

 You'll miss out on tons of new and exciting experiences around your Gainesville apartment if you opt for the same coffee shop and takeout every day.
 Instead, try banning repeats for the first couple months to light a fire in your inner adventurer and try a little of everything.
 You may be surprised by what is out there, and who you might meet while you're there.

 Even if you network like an intern and work your mutual friends list tirelessly, there may be times you simply can't find anyone to hang out with.
 No need to stay in your Gainesville apartment in defeat.
 Conquering something alone can be really satisfying and empowering.
 Just carry yourself with confidence and curiosity, make sure you pull your nose outside of your phone enough to see what's around you, and never shy away from starting conversations.